 Get titles right

 Getting titles wrong is one of the quickest ways to lose your audience’s trust.
 Religious titles can be quite a challenge.
 Some titles indicate an official position and endorsement from hierarchy; others people choose to bestow upon themselves.
 Some are familiar, but many might not be.
 Ask people what their titles are and what kind of authority they represent.
 If someone uses a title you’re not familiar with, check it.
-More guidance on religious titles can be found at www.Religionstylebook..
+More guidance on religious titles can be found at www.Religionstylebook.com.

 Redefine the religion beat